The top 14 video collaboration software platforms of 2024

 • No live editing feature for real-time feedback

-• Does not support video meetings
+• No capability for video meetings

 Pricing: